 - Not have a federal or state conviction for drug possession or sale, with certain time limitations

-- Students who have already received an emergency grant prior to March 13, 2020 are also not eligible.
+- Students who have already received an emergency grant prior to September 1, 2020 are eligible.

 See All News